amazon-archives/startup-kit-nodejs/README.md

 runs locally, create a S3 bucket (or use an existing one) and put your zipped code in the bucket.
 - Create the app: use the Startup Kit app template to create an app stack, selecting 'node' as the stack type.
-- Make sure your database is ready:  Connect to your RDS database and create a schema/ database there with the name you provided when you created the database stack.
-Then run the relevant sql script from the sql directory, either for MySQL or PostgreSQL, to create the actual tables.

 ### STEPS TO BUILD AND RUN LOCALLY

 - Database:  either a MySQL or PostgreSQL database should be installed on your local computer using standard ports.
-Set up the database using the applicable sql script in the sql directory of the project.
+Set up the database using the applicable sql script (MySQL or PostgreSQL) in the sql directory of the project.

 - At the top level of the project directory, include a config.json file.
 To select a database type, use 'mysql' for MySQL or 'pg' for PostgreSQL as the value for the